Colocasia Black Magic: Black Elephant Ear Plant

 Elephant Ears In the Landscape

-It was just a few years ago, many a home gardener would never have considered planting a Colocasia esculenta in their garden.
+It was just a few years ago; many home gardeners would never have considered planting a Colocasia esculenta.

 These perennial plants were considered cheap, unsophisticated plants.
 One worthy of planting only in a tin can.